EM-OBI/9ja-dental-cbt/README.md

-CBT will cover all 9 clinical dental specialties taught in Nigeria
+CBT covers all 9 clinical dental specialties taught in at the undergraduate level in Nigeria